Rodielm/siimple/docs/helpers/background.md

 ```

-#### Gray backgrounds
+#### Dark and light backgrounds

-Gray colors are also available to be added as a background color of any elements.
+Dark and light gradients are also available to be added as a background color of any elements.
 Just add the following classes:

 ```html preview="true"
 {{#each page.data.grayBackground}}